AuDigitalHealth/lingo/docs/design/non-functional-requirements.md

 To combat three strategies were employed:

 - caching of search results
-    - caching has been implemented in the Snomio front end and back end to reduce the number of requests made to Snowstorm
+    - caching has been implemented in the Lingo front end and back end to reduce the number of requests made to Snowstorm
     - Snowstorm's ECL query cache was enabled
 - enhanced version of Snowstorm